 You must execute your Power of Attorney while of “sound mind.”
 Any Connecticut Power of Attorney executed after 2016, is presumed to be “Durable.”
 This means that the Power of Attorney will still be effective if the Principal becomes incapacitated.

 As with all other estate planning documents, your Power of Attorney should be kept in a safe and secure place.
 Let family and other trusted people know where they can find it.
 In Connecticut. a photocopy or electronic stored POA is as valid as the original.

 A few cautionary words.
 If you do not have a POA, a Conservator will usually need to be appointed through the Probate Court should you become incapacitated.
 This has significant disadvantages.
 For example, a delay in decision making, cost and uncertainty as to whom will be appointed for you.

 Connecticut Power of Attorney Preparation

-I represent clients in estate planning matter though out Fairfield County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford and Greenwich.
+I represent clients in estate planning matters though out Fairfield County including those who reside in Easton, Fairfield, Monroe, Trumbull, Stratford, Bridgeport, Westport, Weston, New Canaan, Wilton, Norwalk, Darien, Stamford and Greenwich.